OwnInTheFoam/devops-playground/traefik/README.md

     helm show values traefik/traefik --version 20.8.0 > /root/traefik-values.yaml
     nano /root/traefik-values.yaml
     ```
+    Update the values to include
+    - Global arguments: Disable version check and sending usage information.
+    - Dashboard: Disable traefik dashboard to add manually after install.
-    Update the values to include a persisent volume.
-Also if your storage class is not default then specify the name of the storage class as well.
+    - Persisent volume: Also if your storage class is not default then specify the name of the storage class as well.
     ```
+    ...
+    globalArguments:
+      - "--global.checknewversion=false"
+      - "--global.sendanonymoususage=false"
+    ...

+    ...
+    ingressRoute:
+      dashboard:
+        enabled: false
+    ...

     ...
     persistence:
       enabled: true